“What is the best ivy to grow on my home?”

 Ivy covered walls are a great way to make a bold statement and add additional character to your home.

-It also makes for a beautiful ground cover.
+This hardy plant also makes for a beautiful ground cover.

 Even more ideas on sprucing up your outdoor space: